cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 {% endhighlight %}

-# 4. How sum
+# How sum

-**Description.** Write a function that return an array containing _any combination_ of elements that add up to exactly the `targetSum`.
+**Description:** Write a function that return an array containing _any combination_ of elements that add up to exactly the `targetSum`.
 If there is no combination that adds up to the `targetSum`, then return `null`.

 ### Memoization solution